 This Master’s programme in Cultural Anthropology: Sustainable Citizenship therefore departs from an integrated understanding.
 It focuses on the triangle of People, Planet, and Profit, pointing out that sustainability has not only an environmental meaning, yet also an economic and sociocultural one.
 As such, the programme seeks to understand how citizens worldwide are negotiating and restructuring their living environment to be safe and sustainable at the same time.
 It incorporates both local and global understandings of the concept of sustainability and, in doing so, scrutinizes various expressions of active citizenship in building sustainability around the world.

 Anthropologists continually focus on cultural diversity and differences based on ethnicity, class, gender, age, and health.
 This Master’s programme will equip you with the knowledge and skills to evaluate these facets of life and their interrelationships.
 During your studies, you will learn traditional anthropological methods and techniques (fieldwork, participatory observation, and qualitative interviews).
-However, you will also work with innovative methodologies in the area of narrative digital ethnography and sensory ethnography engaging in cutting-edge combinations of aesthetics, digital media, and ethnography.
-You will also explore ethical dilemmas and your own social responsibility as an anthropologist.

 This Master’s degree programme will train you to work as an academic professional.
 Along with classic methods and skills, the programme allows you to acquire applied and practice-focused skills, enabling you to flexibly switch between or integrate scientific theory and anthropological professional practice.
 Take a look at the portraits of our graduates for a better idea of the career prospects.